 Celia Jaes Falicov, PhD is an internationally known family therapy author, teacher, and clinician.
-She is currently a Clinical Professor in the Department of Family and Preventive Medicine and the Department of Psychiatry at the University of California San Diego, where she is also Director of Mental Health Services at the Student-Run Free Clinic.
+She is currently a Clinical Professor non-salaried in the Department of Family Medicine and Public Health at the University of California San Diego, where she is funded to direct Mental Health Services at the Baker Student-Run Free Health Clinic.
 She also maintains a private practice and provides clinical consultation, supervision and workshops.

 Dr. Falicov was born and raised in Argentina.
 She later moved to the United States where she received a PhD in Human Development from the University of Chicago.